mangapress/mangapress/readme.txt

 This is because the navigation for the comics is built into the theme.
 Using a different theme or overriding the default theme's template will allow you to use the options. (however, see [issue #17](https://github.com/jesgs/mangapress/issues/17) for additional issues)

-*Does Manga+Press work on WordPress Multi-site?*

-Yes, it does.
-However, a few steps must be taken to make Manga+Press' child-themes available to your network.
-See the question below on the steps to take to enable the child-themes on Multisite.

-*The bundled themes aren't available in WordPress Multi-site.
-What's going on?*

-This is because the plugin hasn't been activated for the entire MS network.
-In order for the child-themes to be available, Manga+Press must be available to the entire network.
-This can be done by going to **Network Admin > Plugins** and clicking the _Network Activate_ link for Manga+Press.
-Once this is done, then both the parent- and child-themes need to made available to the network as well.
-This can be accomplished by going to **Network Admin > Themes**, selecting the themes in question, choosing **Bulk Actions > Network Enable**, and then clicking **Apply**.

 *Is Manga+Press responsive?*

 Not by itself.
 However, Manga+Press doesn't really output markup other than the comic navigation.
 Responsiveness depends on the theme that is being used.
 The themes bundled with Manga+Press — the TwentyEleven thru TwentyFourteen child-themes — all have some level of responsiveness that is dependent on their parent themes.